 - Do NOT submit a Tier 2 license for the internship in school psychology.
-No licenses of a lower tier are granted to applicants with existing educator licenses in MN. - Instead, you will need to seek special "permission" to get a related services license and work as a School Psychologist (or intern) when already licensed as a teacher (if you have either a Tier 3 or a Tier 4 teaching license).
-This process involves having the administrator at the district offering employment submit a Discretionary Variance for the Out-of-Field Permission (OFP) rule.
-The variance process is explained further HERE. - Variances are issued for one school year at a time.
-The administrator would need to request another discretionary variance, for a second internship year if you need two years. - IMPORTANTLY, if your existing/current Tier 3 or Tier 4 license is scheduled to expire at the same time you are applying for an internship, YOU MUST be sure to renew that existing license AND complete the variance process noted above.
+No licenses of a lower tier are granted to applicants with existing educator licenses in MN. - Instead, you will need to seek special permission to get a related services license and work as a School Psychologist (or intern) when already licensed as a teacher (if you have either a Tier 3 or a Tier 4 teaching license).
+This process involves having the administrator at the district offering employment submit an Out-of-Field Permission (OFP) request.
+The out-of-field process is explained further on the PELSB special permissions webpage.
+At that site, choose the Discretionary Variance tab, read the content, and locate the Discretionary Variance Request from. - Variances are issued for one school year at a time.
+The administrator would need to request another discretionary variance, for a second internship year, if you need two years. - IMPORTANTLY, if your existing/current Tier 3 or Tier 4 license is scheduled to expire at the same time you are applying for an internship, YOU MUST be sure to renew that existing license AND complete the variance process noted above.
 Do not simply ignore the professional development and other requirements needed to renew your current license.
-Doing so will make receiving the necessary credentials during internship more difficult.

-- PLEASE PLAN accordingly All license variance needs must be approved by a licensing committee that meets only periodically.
-Extra time may be needed to approve your license application. - As of 2023, Stacy Jeffrey was the primary support specialist handling variance requests.
-Questions about the variance process should be directed to Stacy at special.permission.pelsb@state.mn.us.
-She may also be reached at (651) 539-4185.
+Doing so will make receiving the necessary credentials during internship more difficult. - PLEASE PLAN accordingly All license variance needs must be approved by a licensing committee that meets only periodically.
+Extra time may be needed to approve your license application. - As of 2025, Jason Jensen was the primary support specialist handling out-of-field permission requests.
+Questions about the variance process should be directed to Jason at jason.jensen@state.mn.us.
+He may also be reached at (651) 539-5993.
 To facilitate a smooth process, include your MN license file folder number with all inquiries.